epdansereau/textgen/README.md

 ## Usage

 ### Fetching the data:
-The data is fetched from reddit.com/r/writing_prompts .
+Prompts examples are fetched from reddit.com/r/writing_prompts .
 To scrape the whole subreddit, we use the free pushshift.io API.
 Consider donating to them if you use this service a lot.

 Reddit API keys need to be provided for the download script.
 These are easy to obtain, instructions here : https://praw.readthedocs.io/en/latest/getting_started/authentication.html)
 ```